usersolvesgits/usersolvesgits/README.md

 ### 💻 Youth Hacking 4 Freedom (YH4F) 2026
 “**Youth Hacking 4 Freedom**” is a programming competition organized by the **FSFE (Free Software Foundation Europe)** aimed at European teenagers aged 14 to 18.
 Participants create an open-source project starting from a personal idea.

-I participated together with a group of four other members on a project that will soon be available on my GitHub.
+I participated together with a group of four other members on [this project](https://github.com/usersolvesgits/Youth-Hacking-4-Freedom).

 ---